Press Releases

 Press Release - Provisions of Agreed TEN-T Guidelines a step forward but ERTMS on-board strategy missing

-On 14 February 2024, the European Parliament?s Transport and Tourism Committee adopted the compromise text on the Revision of the TEN-T Guidelines.
+On 14 February 2024, the European Parliament's Transport and Tourism Committee adopted the compromise text on the Revision of the TEN-T Guidelines.
 This now paves the way for adoption by the European Parliament Plenary before the European Parliament elections which will, most likely, shortly be followed by approval by EU ministers and formal adoption.
 Whilst ERFA support that an agreement has been reached, paving the way for clarity on infrastructure developments over the coming decades, further attention will be needed on certain points.

 Read more